-The tentatively selected plan (TSP) includes the elevation of up to 34 structures, and use of a deployable ringwall around 2 structures to address coastal storm damage in Sea Bright, New Jersey.
-Plan details will be refined following the receipt of agency and public feedback after review of this draft report.
+The recommended plan includes the elevation of up to 18 structures, and use of a temporary flood barrier around 2 structures to manage the risk of damages caused by coastal storms in Sea Bright, New Jersey.
+Plan details will be finalized during Pre-construction Engineering and Design (PED).